-TND, illustrated in the bottom of Figure 1, in contrast, is very supportive of pedestrian, bicycle and transit modes.
-Land uses are mixed, with retail, office, civic buildings, and residential interwoven throughout the community, often located in the same buildings.
-Block sizes are a smaller scale to improve walkability and to create a fine network of streets that accommodate bicyclists and pedestrians, providing a variety of routes for all users.
+1 TND, illustrated in the bottom of Figure 1, in contrast, is very supportive of pedestrian, 2 bicycle and transit modes.
+Land uses are mixed, with retail, office, civic buildings, and 3 residential interwoven throughout the community, often located in the same buildings.
+4 Block sizes are a smaller scale to improve walkability and to create a fine network of 5 streets that accommodate bicyclists and pedestrians, providing a variety of routes for all 6 users.
+Multi-family and single family residential is located in close proximity or adjacent 7 to each other, and residential of various sizes and price points are mixed into 8 neighborhoods.